 Normally slip-in shin guards come with a sleeve, like an open-ended sock, that you wear first before wearing the sock.

-However, if the sock or the sleeve becomes slack after many uses the shield comes or moved sideways and exposes your shin.
+However, if the sock or the sleeve becomes slack after many uses the shield may come or move sideways and expose your shin.

 It’s best for beginners and defenders who did a lot of attacking roles.